MalayJain412/livekitVoiceAgent/docs/dynamic_persona_loading.md

 In other words: when a call is received from the caller number `8655701159`, the agent must call `https://devcrm.xeny.ai/apis/api/public/mobile/8655701159` and load the persona plus full prompt/instruction data from the API response.
 The API payload includes the `persona` object (voice agent config), `fullConfig`, `messages` (welcome/closing), and `personality` text which should be applied to the running session's instructions.

+Important: For Zoiper-based local testing where an actual caller ID may not be present, use the default test number `8655701159`.
+The agent or webhook should fall back to this number to fetch the persona during development and manual testing.

 ---

 ## High-level architecture